 This is used to pre-process raw video or photos of planets and the moon before stacking.
 It has many functions, but this free program has become an indispensible tool for me.
 I use it on every moon and planetary image I shoot without exception.

+Using the newer (beta) 64-bit of the excellent Autostakkert! application.
 This has a single function – to stack planetary and lunar images.
 And it does it extremely well.
 It’s no-frills and doesn’t have a lot of options, making it very simple to use.
 But you will require other tools as well to process your image after stacking.

 Also for stacking planetary and lunar images.
 But it has many other features such as wavelet adjusment tools to aide in post-processing.
 It’s basically and all-in-one package for the job.
 I find AS!2 seems to do a better job at stacking most images, but there are some times when Registax just seems to do a better job.